 Now look at all those features and write down why those things are good for the reader in and of themselves.

-They can be exposed to ideas they wouldn’t have come up with on their own.
-They’ll be so hooked by your humor that they feel like you make their day, every day.
+They can get lost in a story they’ll never forget.
+They’ll be so hooked by your plot they can’t put the book down and they tell their partner “I’ll be with you in JUST a few pages.”
 Or they can see hard concepts made easy.
-Or they’ll know exactly what to do next when they’re done with your posts.
-In other words, they get some level of happiness about the things that they’re reading.
+Or they’ll know exactly what to do next when they’re done with your book.
+In other words, they get some level of happiness about the thing that they’re reading.

 Ok, now you’ve got that.
 On to the third step.